teocci/GlassfishServer/README.md

   # ==> stores file to /home/glassfish/glassfish/domains/domain1/master-password
   ```

-  The next step is to change the administration password with change-admin-password.
+  * The next step is to change the administration password with `change-admin-password`.
 Because this command is a remote command we need to ensure that Glassfish is running before we can execute the command.
-Since we want "automatic login" we will create an admin password file allowing us to login without being asked for credetials (it will be stored at /home/glassfish/.gfclient/pass).
+Since we want "automatic login" we will create an admin password file allowing us to login without being asked for credetials (it will be stored at `/home/glassfish/.gfclient/pass`).
+Here are the commands:

-  Bash commands:

   ```
   #change admin password